sigtm/svg-groomer/README.md

 This gets saved to our "Design" folder.

-And for production we simply remove the fill-less elements used for alignment and save those files to our "Production" folder.
+Then we simply remove the fill-less elements used for alignment and save those files to our "Production" folder.

+Crucially, this last step lets you drop them into Framer's Design mode and have them behave exactly like the ones in the Icons menu, allowing you to change their color in Framer.

-What we have now is pretty close to the Design and Production folders you'll find in Google's Material Icons repo – with none of the manual copy/pasting between folders, optimizing, then copy/pasting again, then removing unnecessary elements from production.
+That's cause what we have now is pretty close to the Design and Production folders you'll find in Google's Material Icons repo, which Framer uses.

 ## Neat, how do I install it?